Last updated: May 30, 2023

 Is Tennessee a 50/50 State for Divorce?

-Who Will Divide Your Property in Tennessee’s Divorce Law?
+Who Will Divide Your LLC Property in Tennessee’s Divorce Law?

 In Tennessee's divorce law, the court will divide the marital property equitably between the spouses.
-Equitable distribution considers various factors, such as each spouse's contributions and economic circumstances, to determine a fair division of property.
+Equitable distribution considers various factors, such as spouses' contributions and economic circumstances, to determine a fair property division.

 About The Author